Voiceover – Are You Ready to Make a Voiceover Demo?

-Am I ready to make a voiceover demo?
+Am I ready to make your first voiceover demo?
 This may be the biggest question any aspiring voice talent will ask.
 With all of the attention the voiceover industry has received lately, it is no surprise that many people are asking this question right now.
 If you are new to the industry, there are several questions you should ask yourself (and ask others) before making your first demo.
-By answering honestly, you will have a much greater understanding of where you are in your career and whether or not you are truly ready to make a voiceover demo.
+By answering honestly, you will have a much greater understanding of where you are in your career and whether or not you are truly ready to make your first voiceover demo.

 More Than Just a “Nice Voice”

 Simply having a nice voice is not enough to achieve success in this business.
 There are several basic things you should be able to do before taking your desire to work as a voice talent to the next level.
 If you are unable to effectively communicate the message of a script or have trouble following and implementing given directions, then you are not ready to make a demo.
 If your reads almost always require editing and compiling of multiple takes of the same copy to get the correct inflections, energy or delivery into one cohesive piece of audio, then you are not ready to make a demo.
 Ideally, you should be able to read a well-written script from top to bottom, and communicate the messages of that script, without stumbling or requiring extensive editing.
 Prior to digital recording and editing… this was the standard.